 They have to light a fire in space.

-To that end, astronaut Christina Koch — currently aboard the International Space Station (ISS) and expected to set a record for longest spaceflight by a woman — has begun working on experiments to ignite a flame, then observe and study its properties.
+To that end, astronaut Christina Koch — currently aboard the International Space Station (ISS) and expected to set a record for longest spaceflight by a woman — has begun setting up experiments to allow researchers to remotely ignite a flame, then observe and study its properties.
 If the experiments show what Earthbound researchers expect they will, this could lead to a new, fundamental understanding of the properties of combustion.

 “We’ll measure soot, evaluate the strength of the flame, the radiation that comes off of the flame and the gas composition and temperatures, so that we can ensure our predictions are correct,” said Richard Axelbaum, the Stifel & Quinette Jens Professor of Environmental Engineering Science in the McKelvey School of Engineering at Washington University in St. Louis.
 For this project, he’ll have assistance from Peter Sunderland, a professor at the University of Maryland.

 Axelbaum is also the director of the Consortium for Clean Coal Utilization, and there’s one thing soot is not: clean.